ElAutoestopista/woodlouse/README.md

 using that area.

 **TTL**: The lifetime should be a very low value, so that other DNS servers have little time entry cached, so they have to frequently check and take the changes that occur.
-For instance 5 minutes or less.
+Note that Gandi.net has a minimum of 300 secs.

 **REGISTRY**: Registry value you want to create, without the domain name (as an area can be used in multiple domains).
 For example: To create "www.midominio.com" record would be "www".
 At this time, only A registry types are supported.